South Australian History Timeline

 Total cultivated land 8,010 ha.

-Registration of births, marriages and deaths commenced June/July.
+1 July: Compulsory civil registration of births, marriages and deaths commenced.

 Annual occupation licences for pastoral land introduced.